matbb/tc_parser/README.md

 # Usage

-To convert an intut file into a `.csv`, one can do
+To convert a file into `.csv` format:
 ```
 $ python3 -m tc_parser <in file>.txt <out file>.csv
 ```